 This article covers different scenarios and important information, including:

-2. If you are cancelling multiple attendees from the same registration, you can use the Batch Actions > Cancel & Refund Selected tool on the Attendees tab.
+If you're canceling multiple attendees from the same registration, you can use the Batch Actions > Cancel & Refund Selected tool on the Attendees tab.
 Just keep in mind that this tool will not work for multiple attendees across different registrations/transaction types.

 Paid via Credit Card (at time of purchase)

-If the event registration was paid via credit card (resulting in a Sales Receipt), then a cancellation will result in a refund being issued to the card holder and a Refund Receipt being created in QuickBooks.
+If the event registration was paid via credit card (resulting in a Sales Receipt), then a cancelation will result in a refund being issued to the cardholder and a Refund Receipt being created in QuickBooks.

 Invoiced & Not Paid